HL7/davinci-ecdx/input/pagecontent/direct-query.md

 #### Scenario 3

-Payer A Seeks Insured Person/Patient B's latest history and physical exam notes from Provider C <span class="bg-success>to support a claim submission</span>.
+Payer A Seeks Insured Person/Patient B's latest history and physical exam notes from Provider C <span class="bg-success">to support a claim submission</span>.

 **Preconditions and Assumptions:**